rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-c.md

 First, C is an imperative programming language.
 Hence, C programmers think imperatively.
 How do imperative programmers think?
 They design programs in which they explicitly sequence operations that affect the state of the system.
-That means that their programs emphasize sequence and state.
+That means that *they emphasize sequence and state when designing programs*.

 Now, there are a wide variety of imperative programming languages, or programming languages that support imperative programming.
 C differs from most of them in that it gives you more direct access to the underlying machine.
-The second characteristic of C programmers is that they pay attention to the underlying machine.
-They think about the representation of different types, and ways they can take advantage of the different representations.
+The second characteristic of C programmers is that *they pay attention to the underlying machine*.
+They think about the representation of different types and about ways they can take advantage of the different representations.
 They are willing to work in terms of individual bits.
-As an example of this, in the C implementation of Racket, one bit [8] is used to indicate whether a value is a comparatively small integer (representable in 31 bits or less) or a reference to a value structure.
+As an example of this, in the C implementation of Racket, one bit [9] is used to indicate whether a value is a comparatively small integer (representable in 31 bits or less) or a reference to a value structure [10].

-One of the key ways in which C programmers think about the underlying machine is that they understand pointers and how memory is used.
+One of the key ways in which C programmers think about the underlying machine is that *they understand pointers and how memory is used*.
 They worry about the stack and the heap, about allocation and deallocation, about array overflows, and more.

-Why would someone work in C rather than some other imperative language, particularly given the need to handle all of the joys [9] of memory management in C?
+Why would someone work in C rather than some other imperative language, particularly given the need to handle all of the joys [11] of memory management in C?
 Well, because you have more direct access to the underlying machine, you can write very efficient code.
-And that's the third hallmark of C programmers: They pay close attention to efficiency, and consider how their code uses resources.
+And that'another hallmark of C programmers: *They pay close attention to efficiency*, and they consider how their code uses resources.
 A Python programmer concatenates two strings, and doesn't really think about the cost.
 A C programmer thinks about the associated costs, and looks for ways to ameliorate them.

-Finally, C programmers are Unix programmers.
-They tend to program with the associated tools and techniques of the Unix environment.
+Finally, C programmers are Unix programmers.  *They tend to program with the associated tools and techniques of the Unix environment.*
 We'll consider those tools and techniques soon.

 I find that a short comment in Kernighan and Ritchie's _The C Programming